 Victoria Falls is one of Africa’s superstars.
 Situated on the mighty Zambezi River between Zambia and Zimbabwe, it has UNESCO World Heritage status and is one of the Seven Wonders of the Natural World.
 So where should you stay near Victoria Falls and what should you do while in the area?
-One of our Africa experts shares their advice.
+Find out in our expert guide to Victoria Falls.

-It was Scottish explorer David Livingstone that gave the falls its modern name, in honour of Queen Victoria, but in the local Kololo language it’s called Mosi-oa-Tunya: ‘the smoke that thunders’.
+Coming face-to-face with the smoke that thunders is an African bucket-list experience like no other.
+It was Scottish explorer David Livingstone who named the falls in honour of Queen Victoria, but in the local Kololo language it’s always been known as Mosi-oa-Tunya: ‘the smoke that thunders’.
 And it really does thunder.
-This is the largest curtain of falling water in the world when it comes to width and height, with up to five-hundred-million cubic metres of water per minute crashing down into the gorge below, and its billowing clouds of mist can be spotted more than 10 miles away.
+At 108 metres high and 1,708 wide, it’s the largest curtain of falling water in the world, with up to five-hundred-million cubic metres of water per minute crashing down into the gorge below.
+Its billowing clouds of mist can be spotted more than 10 miles away.

 Victoria Falls: Zimbabwe or Zambia?